Notebookcheck Logo

 Scrap 1: 3D printer for metal

-A new 3D printer should not be able to print plastic, but various metals or alloys.
+A new 3D printer should be able to print with various metals or alloys, not plastic.
 This opens up completely new possibilities for producing extremely resilient models with complex shapes and high stability.
 The Scrap 1 is quite limited in terms of installation space.

 We have already reported on 3D printers capable of processing not only plastics but also metals.
 The Scrap 1 from Scrap Labs is one such system.
 Expanding the range of usable materials should also considerably broaden possible applications — for instance, enabling the production of high-strength replacement parts for heavy-duty machinery.
 According to the manufacturer, models can be produced from stainless steel, tool steel, and copper and nickel alloys.
 Cobalt-chrome alloys can also be processed; such materials are commonly used in the medical sector.